ryanspletzer/ryanspletzer.github.io/linkfarm.md

 * [Collection+JSON](https://github.com/collection-json/spec) - This is an interesting concept, and while I haven't run into a use cases for it much, it's a good concept to keep in mind.

+* [RESTful JSON](https://restfuljson.org/) - An approach to including URLs in JSON in an effort to lower the barrier to implement hypermedia approaches in APIs.

 * [Shell of an Idea](https://leanpub.com/shell-of-an-idea) - A great book on the origins and design philosophy behind the PowerShell language and ecosystem.